-A note to Vodka Martini drinkers who allow nary a whiff of vermouth to touch their glass: You’re barely drinking a cocktail, let alone a Martini.
+A note to Vodka Martini drinkers who allow nary a whiff of vermouth to touch their lips: You’re barely drinking a cocktail, let alone a Martini.
 Not that there’s anything wrong with that.
-But in the summer heat, why not flip the script?
+But, if you’re in the mood for a less potent drink, why not flip the script?

-Summer Days & City Nights (Townsend, Philadelphia)
+Summer Days & City Nights

 Jeff Jagger, the bar manager at Philadelphia’s Townsend, created this vermouth-forward entry point into the world of the Martini.
 “It drinks clean and easy on the palate,” says Jagger.
 “You can have a few while still enjoying responsibly for the rest of the day, all with the benefit of not having to worry as much about the repercussions tomorrow.”